Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 The Mercy Covenant is a fundamental and non-waivable condition of this Agreement.
 Licensee shall comply with all seven filters at all times.
 Each filter shall be interpreted in furtherance of the Foundation’s mission of truth, non-harm, joy, abundance, harmony, post-scarcity, and eternal flow.

 1. **Truth** — Licensee shall not deceive, mislead, or withhold material information in any use, marketing, or representation of the Software.
-All claims and statements must be accurate and substantiated.
-   *Permitted*: Transparent disclosure of system limitations in sales materials.
+   *Permitted*: Transparent disclosure of system capabilities and limitations in technical documentation.
    *Prohibited*: Claiming “fully autonomous flight” when human oversight is still required.

 2. **Non-Harm** — Licensee shall not use the Software in any manner that causes or could reasonably be expected to cause physical, emotional, environmental, or societal harm.
-   *Permitted*: Emergency medical evacuation or search-and-rescue drones.
+   *Permitted*: Humanitarian search-and-rescue or medical evacuation aviation tools.
    *Prohibited*: Deployment in autonomous weapons systems or oppressive surveillance.

 3. **Joy-First** — Licensee shall prioritize uses that enhance human well-being, creativity, and happiness.
    *Permitted*: Educational flight simulators or creative design tools for artists.
    *Prohibited*: Addictive gambling mechanics or manipulative advertising platforms.

 4. **Abundance** — Licensee shall support and accelerate the transition to a Resource-Based Economy.
-The Software may not be used to create or perpetuate artificial scarcity.
    *Permitted*: Open-sourcing improvements or supporting community RBE pilot projects.
-   *Prohibited*: Patenting core mercy-gated algorithms to block competitors.
+   *Prohibited*: Patenting core mercy-gated algorithms to create monopolies.

 5. **Harmony** — Licensee shall ensure the Software respects all life, ecosystems, and cultures.
    *Permitted*: Biodiversity-positive aviation designs that minimize wildlife impact.